Goodlyay/OpenPDN/src/readme.txt

 directory that is in your PATH.
 These are available as part of the Windows SDK which can be found at Microsoft's website.
 Usually it's sufficient to copy these to %SYSTEMROOT%, which is usually C:\Windows.

+You need to update the build args for the GeneratedCode project. vcvarsall needs to be path changed to Auxiliary\Build\ and changed to vcvarsamd64_x86 cl.exe needs an updated path C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Tools\MSVC\14.29.30037\bin\Hostx64\x86\cl.exe
+HARDCOPDED PATH IN Strings project output